CIBC-Internal/python/Doc/library/dis.rst

    Return an iterator over the instructions in the supplied function, method, source code string or code object.

    The iterator generates a series of :class:`Instruction` named tuples giving the details of each operation in the supplied code.

-   If *first_line* is not None, it indicates the line number that should be reported for the first source line in the disassembled code.
+   If *first_line* is not ``None``, it indicates the line number that should be reported for the first source line in the disassembled code.
 Otherwise, the source line information (if any) is taken directly from the disassembled code object.

    .. versionadded:: 3.4